agrbin/snapscale-article/README.md

 > You've gotta use ML!
 If you don't, chances are that your competitors will.

 I hated it.
 I was full with disagreement.
-On the other hand, in the audience, I saw ripples of tough-looking head-nodding experts getting high on agreement with the speaker.
+On the other hand, in the audience I saw ripples of head-nodding folks getting high on agreement with the speaker.

-I decided to embrace a different engineering principle - "Don't go AI first - always stay user first."

-ML is nothing but a tool.
+I decided to embrace a different engineering principle - "Don't go AI first - always stay user first".
+ML is a tool, not a goal.

 Even The Doors knew this when they played The Roadhouse Blues.
+They say:

-They say "Yeah, keep your eyes on the **road**, your hand upon the **wheel**.".
-For **road**, they probably meant **user goal** and for the **whell** they meant **the tools** - whatever tools are needed - a for-loop, a compiler, a database or an ML model.
+> Yeah, keep your eyes on the road, your hand upon the wheel.

+For **road**, they probably meant **user goal** and for **whell** they meant **the tools** - whatever tools are needed - a for-loop, a compiler, a database or an ML model.
-By the way this song is full of good engineering analogies!